Department of Music

 The Department of Music maintains a collection of musical instruments for checkout and use by members of the music faculty and students enrolled in our courses and performing ensembles.
 As with other items we use in the course of our daily lives, musical instruments must be cared for properly and cleaned regularly.
 Each instrument in the Department's collection receives a thorough inspection at the conclusion of the academic year.
 Every year, thousands of dollars are spent to clean, adjust, and return instruments to full playing condition.

 More and more our society is pushing for products that are anti-fungal, anti-bacterial and anti-viral.
-Some even go the next step further aiming to achieve sterile.
+Some even go a step further, aiming to achieve sterile.
 However, our bodies by design are not meant to live in a sterile environment.
 As kids we played in the dirt, ate bugs and countless other things and became stronger because of it.
 Keep in mind that total sterility is a fleeting moment.
 Once a sterile instrument has been handled or exposed to room air it is no longer considered to be sterile.
 It will however remain antiseptically clean until used.
 Most viruses cannot live on hard surfaces for a prolonged period of time.
 Some die simply with exposure to air.
 However, certain groups are quite hardy.
 Therefore, musicians must be concerned with instrument hygiene.
 Users of school owned and rented musical equipment might be more susceptible to infections from instruments that are not cleaned and maintained properly.
 If the cleaning process is thorough, however, musical instruments will be antiseptically clean.
 Just as with the utensils you eat with, soap and water can clean off anything harmful.
 Antibacterial soaps will kill certain germs but all soaps will carry away the germs that stick to dirt and oils while they clean.
 No germs/ no threat.

 Sharing musical instruments is a widespread, accepted practice in the profession.
 However, recent discussion in the profession has included concern regarding shared musical instruments and infectious disease, especially HIV.
-The Centers for Disease Control (CDC), has confirmed that there is no risk of transmission of HIV (the virus that causes AIDS), or Hepatitis B (HBV) through shared musical instruments.
-The reasons for this are that these diseases are passed via a blood-to-blood, sexual fluid or mucous membrane contact.
-There has been no case of saliva transmission of HIV (the virus that causes AIDS), or Hepatitis B (HBV).
+The Centers for Disease Control (CDC) has confirmed that there is no risk of transmission of HIV (the virus that causes AIDS) or Hepatitis B (HBV) through shared musical instruments.
+The reasons for this are that these diseases are passed via a blood-to-blood, sexual fluid, or mucous membrane contact.
+There has been no case of saliva transmission of HIV (the virus that causes AIDS) or Hepatitis B (HBV).

 While the possibility of transmission of the above bacteria and viruses is not a real consideration, it is apparent that there should be a protocol with regard to shared musical instruments.
 Sharing of instruments is routine in music schools, where students practice and perform on borrowed instruments throughout the year.
 In our discussion with our consultants, certain basic considerations and recommendations for standard operating procedures regarding shared instruments were recommended as follows: